 Inclusivity and accessibility (A11Y) are some of the main concerns of Spruce CSS.
-Our goal is to help you develop a little more accessible web-based projects through our code and the documentation, where we will try to show you small, related tips and guidance where necessary.
+Our goal is to help you develop more accessible web-based projects through our code and documentation, where we will try to show you small, related tips and guidance where necessary.

 Building something more inclusive is a long process.
-We learn on the way, too, so this is especially a work in progress.
+We learn on the way, too, so this always will be a work in progress.

 Our primary reference is the Web Content Accessibility Guidelines 2.1 level AA.
-By alone, as a CSS framework, Spruce can’t tackle too much of this reference, but we will follow this standard in Spruce UI too, where it will have more significance.
+As a CSS framework, Spruce can’t tackle too much of this reference, but it is more critical at Spruce UI, where you can grab standalone components.

 We will meet the following accessibility-related issues:

 - The base colors and the base combinations will complete the color contrast guides.

 - We respect the user settings through

 - We care about semantics and will try to present the code examples more meaningfully.